Baichenjia/baichenjia.github.io/content/authors/Haoyang/_index.md

 ---
 # Display name
-title: Xiaoyu Wen
+title: Haoyang Zhang

 # Full name (for SEO)
-first_name: Xiaoyu
+first_name: Haoyang
-last_name: Wen
+last_name: Zhang

 # Username (this should match the folder name)
 authors:
-  - Xiaoyu
+  - Haoyang

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Northwestern Polytechnical University
+role: Zhejiang University

 # Organizations/Affiliations
 #organizations: